 Here’s an elaboration of 8 benefits of Node.js.

-Thus, reading/writing to file systems, network connections and to the database is executed quickly in Node.js.
-It allows Node.js developers to build agile and highly scalable network applications that are capable of handling bulk amounts of simultaneous connections having high throughput.
+Thus, reading/writing to file systems, network connections and the database is executed quickly in Node.js.
+It allows Node.js developers to build agile and highly scalable network applications capable of handling bulk amounts of simultaneous connections having high throughput.

-Node.js uses a basic event-driven architecture.
-This means everything executed on it, including every single operation and call, is a series of asynchronous callbacks.
-This enables Node.js to run on a single thread as unlike other web technologies where a new thread is spawned for every client request.
-This not only makes it light in weight, but also forms the foundation of Node’s non-blocking I/O feature.
+Node.js is a series of asynchronous callbacks that uses a basic event-driven architecture which means everything executed on it (every single operation and call).
+This enables Node.js to run on a single thread, unlike other web technologies where a new thread is spawned for every client request.
+It reduces the lines of code and forms the foundation of Node’s non-blocking I/O feature.

-While Node.js is gaining popularity among users in recent years, there are several cloud-based hosting providers and web servers that support web applications built on Node out-of-the-box.
-This includes Google, Amazon AWS, Heroku, Microsoft IIS, Microsoft Azure and more.
+Node.js has gained popularity among users in recent years.
+Several cloud-based hosting providers and web servers that support web applications built on Node out-of-the-box, including Google, Amazon AWS, Heroku, Microsoft IIS, Microsoft Azure and more.

-The problem that crops up with traditionally built applications is that they become less adaptive and rigid over time.
+Traditionally built applications become less adaptive and rigid over time.
 Eventually, they start creaking under the stress they were not built for.
-However, developing new services using Node.js is comparatively easier.
-With Node.js, a bunch of small applications are built instead of a single, large application.
-This allows making changes or adding a new functionality with much ease, without having to make changes deep inside the code-base.
+With Node.js, many small applications can be built that allow you to make changes or add new functionality without making any changes inside the code-base.